-In the summer months (from 1st June to 30th September inclusive between 2006 and 2020) the City enforced Stage 1 water restrictions.
-These restrictions allowed residents to irrigate their lawns every second day.
-However due to warm dry summer weather and virtually no snowpack during the winter months spanning 2014/2015 on 15th June, 2015 the water restrictions in the City were raised to Stage 3 which led to enhanced conservation measures resulting the lowest recorded annual average daily flow.
+Due to a warm dry summer weather and virtually no watershed snowpack during the winter months spanning late 2014 and early 2015 more stringent water restrictions (level 3) were implemented in the City which led to enhanced conservation measures resulting the lowest ever recorded annual average daily flow.

-additional water restrictions in the summer of 2015
+additional water restrictions (level 3) in the summer of 2015

 Approximately 75% of the water reaches the customer by gravity.
 The City also operates several pump stations that are used to supply water to higher elevations in the City or boost pressures during peak flows.
-The pump stations and tanks also act to give the system a safety factor for fighting fires and redundancy for possible system failures.
+The pump stations and tanks also act to give the system a safety factor for fighting fires and redundancy for possible system failures or watermain breaks.

-The distribution of water from the tanks to the consumers is provided by the City of Nanaimo (and South West Extension Water District) through approximately 634 kilometres of supply and distribution watermains serving a population of approximately 98.957.
+The distribution of water from the tanks to the consumers is provided by the City of Nanaimo (and South West Extension Water District) through approximately 647 kilometres of supply and distribution watermains serving a population of approximately 103,513.